tcltk/tcl/doc/markdown/safe.md

 To further prevent potential information leakage from sensitive files that are accidentally included in the set of files that can be sourced by a safe interpreter, the [source] alias restricts access to files meeting the following constraints: the file name must fourteen characters or shorter, must not contain more than one dot ("**.**"), must end up with the extension ("**.tcl**") or be called ("**tclIndex**".)

-Each element of the initial access path list will be assigned a token that will be set in the child **auto\_path** and the first element of that list will be set as the **tcl\_library** for that child.
+Each element of the initial access path list will be assigned a token that will be set in the child [auto\_path][tclvars] and the first element of that list will be set as the [tcl\_library][tclvars] for that child.

 If the access path argument is not given to **::safe::interpCreate** or **::safe::interpInit** or is the empty list, the default behavior is to let the child access the same packages as the parent has access to (Or to be more precise: only packages written in Tcl (which by definition cannot be dangerous as they run in the child interpreter) and C extensions that provides a \_SafeInit entry point).
-For that purpose, the parent's **auto\_path** will be used to construct the child access path.
-In order that the child successfully loads the Tcl library files (which includes the auto-loading mechanism itself) the **tcl\_library** will be added or moved to the first position if necessary, in the child access path, so the child **tcl\_library** will be the same as the parent's (its real path will still be invisible to the child though).
-In order that auto-loading works the same for the child and the parent in this by default case, the first-level sub directories of each directory in the parent **auto\_path** will also be added (if not already included) to the child access path.
+For that purpose, the parent's [auto\_path][tclvars] will be used to construct the child access path.
+In order that the child successfully loads the Tcl library files (which includes the auto-loading mechanism itself) the [tcl\_library][tclvars] will be added or moved to the first position if necessary, in the child access path, so the child [tcl\_library][tclvars] will be the same as the parent's (its real path will still be invisible to the child though).
+In order that auto-loading works the same for the child and the parent in this by default case, the first-level sub directories of each directory in the parent [auto\_path][tclvars] will also be added (if not already included) to the child access path.
 You can always specify a more restrictive path for which sub directories will never be searched by explicitly specifying your directory list with the **-accessPath** flag instead of relying on this default mechanism.

-When the *accessPath* is changed after the first creation or initialization (i.e. through **interpConfigure -accessPath** *list*), an **auto\_reset** is automatically evaluated in the safe interpreter to synchronize its **auto\_index** with the new token list.
+When the *accessPath* is changed after the first creation or initialization (i.e. through **interpConfigure -accessPath** *list*), an [auto\_reset][tclvars] is automatically evaluated in the safe interpreter to synchronize its [auto\_index][tclvars] with the new token list.

 # Typical use